polileco/sdmmr/readme.md

 $${\color{red}WARNING\\: \space Do\space not\space try\space to\space update\space the\space firmware\space from\space the\space SDMMR\space itself.}$$

-The update needs to be done from another medium, such as a floppy disk.
+The update needs to be done booting the MSX from another medium, such as a floppy disk.

 Copy the desired firmware version file (available in the **firmware** directory), the firmware of the same version that is currently working in your cartridge (to recovery if needed) and the update utility (_UPDSDMMR.COM_ available in the **tools** directory).
 If you are using a floppy disk, also copy your own MSX-DOS 1 boot files (_MSX-DOS.SYS_ and _COMMAND.COM_).